safdar-azeem/vue-ssr-lite/README.md

 booleans, finite numbers, strings, dense arrays, and plain objects composed of those values.
 Negative zero is normalized to zero.

-Rendered-response cache keys automatically vary by the resolved public config.
-`responseCache.vary` remains necessary for other public render discriminators that affect HTML but are not represented in `publicConfig`.
+Rendered-response cache keys automatically vary by application, protocol, host, pathname, search, resolved public config, authoritative site origin, and the deterministic validated site SEO snapshot.
+Consumers do not need `responseCache.vary` for SEO correctness.
+Use it only for an additional public render discriminator outside those framework-owned inputs.
 Credential-bearing requests continue to bypass the shared response cache.
+Tenant-not-found, redirected, private, error, failed, and aborted responses are not normal page cache entries.

 ---